uby2b/osuskins/README.md

   skins i use(d)

-  i changed hitsounds and cursor on most of them
+  i changed hitsounds and cursor on some of them

   updated dec 15 2025